PrivateAIM/documentation/src/guide/deployment/hub-installation.md

   --set-json 'nginx.service.nodePorts=[{"port":31437,"listenerPort":80},{"port":30478,"listenerPort":443}]'
 ```

 This exposes the listeners on the selected ports of each eligible node.
 Configure the public reverse
 proxy or load balancer to route to those ports.
-Adapt the Service type, ports, Gateway listeners,
-DNS, and TLS to the target infrastructure; the NodePort layout is not a universal production
-network design.

 The chart can create its own Gateway, or attach HTTPRoutes to an existing Gateway.
 Enable
 `global.flameHub.gatewayApi.enabled` and set `nginxGatewayFabric.snippets: true` when using NGF.